isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 # Book Synopsis

 Assessment is the gathering of information to improve decision making.
-Many assessment approaches can be used to assess people's thoughts, emotions, and behaviors, including self-report questionnaires, questionnaires reported by others, interviews, observations, biopsychological assessments, performance-based assessments, archival approaches, and combinations of these.
+There are many approaches to psychological assessment that can be used to assess people's thoughts, emotions, and behaviors, including self-report questionnaires, questionnaires reported by others, interviews, observations, biopsychological assessments, performance-based assessments, archival approaches, and combinations of these.
 However, the field has paid insufficient attention to measurement.
-There has been a proliferation of pseudoscience in assessment, including harmful and inaccurate assessments.
+There has been a proliferation of pseudoscience in assessment, including inaccurate assessments that can potentially cause harm.
 It is crucial to use assessments that are supported by science—with strong psychometric properties, including reliability and validity, and to develop better assessments.

 This book discusses the principles of psychological assessment to help researchers and clinicians better develop, evaluate, administer, score, integrate, and interpret psychological assessments.